ThilinaRajapakse/simpletransformers/README.md

 Specify an encoding to be used when reading text files.

 #### *dynamic_quantize*
-This affects only classification models for now , but this technique can be used in other models as well.
+Set to True during inference on CPU/GPUs to obtain higher inference throughput.
-Set to True during inference on CPU/GPUs to obtain higher-through put for
+*This affects only classification models for now.*

 #### *thread_count*
 During train and eval use the default value , in production/inference use this to control resource usage.
-This affects only classification models for now , but this technique can be used in other models as well.
+*This affects only classification models for now.*
-Set to 1 during inference if you want pytorch to avoid using multiple-cores per process/worker. this helps processes avoid competing for the same limited resources (physical cores) and helps scale ML service with multiple workers.
+Set to 1 during inference if you want pytorch to avoid using multiple threads per process/worker.
+This helps processes avoid competing for the same limited resources (physical cores) and helps scale ML service with multiple workers.

 #### *config*